arnavpathi1472013-tech/academic_tracker/README.md

 It will **not** correctly score:
 - Senior classes (9–12) — different KVS structure with internals, practicals, and a different split.
-- Junior Classes (1-5) — different KVS structure and different marking scheme.
 - Non-KVS CBSE schools — many run their own periodic-test count or weightage.
+- Non-KVS CBSE schools — many run their own periodic-test count or weightage.
 - Any non-CBSE board (ICSE, state boards, IB, etc.) — structurally different entirely.

 If you feed it a different scheme's marks, it will produce a percentage that looks legitimate but isn't.
+---
 Also: data lives only in that browser's `localStorage` on that device.
 Switch browsers, go incognito, or clear site data, and the saved register won't follow you.
+Photos are stored the same way — a very large photo close to the 5 MB cap can occasionally push a save over the browser's storage limit; if "Save data" ever fails, try a smaller photo.

 ## 👤 Credits